Rebecca

 PTSD symptoms can vary widely but typically fall into four categories:

-- Intrusive Thoughts: Flashbacks, nightmares, or distressing memories related to the trauma.
+Flashbacks, nightmares, or distressing memories related to the trauma that can appear suddenly and feel overwhelming.

-- Avoidance: Avoiding people, places, or activities that remind you of the traumatic event.
+Avoiding people, places, or activities that remind you of the traumatic event, which can lead to social isolation.

-- Arousal and Reactivity Symptoms: Being easily startled, experiencing irritability, or having difficulty concentrating or sleeping.
+Being easily startled, experiencing irritability, or having difficulty concentrating or sleeping, often leading to hypervigilance.

 These symptoms can emerge soon after the trauma or develop months or even years later.
 If left untreated, PTSD can significantly impact your emotional and physical health.